-Near and at the time of death
+Resources for near and at the time of death

 The information section of this website is primarily for people approaching the end of their life, and their carers, relatives and friends.
 It will also be of interest to anyone thinking about what they want for their own end of life.